Paulocracy/text_and_drawing_editor/README.md

 # your local network is marked as a private network.
 ```

+## Acknowledgements

-The canvas element logic is taken and adapted from:<br>
+The canvas element logic was heavily adapted and modified from:<br>
 https://github.com/shuding/apple-pencil-safari-api-test

 ## Future ideas

 * HTTPS integration protocol?